Employment and Internships

 Search for an internship the same way as you would search for any job - tap into your network, use personal referrals and target companies that interest you.
 Use job boards to search for internships as well as the websites that specialize in internships.
 A Google search for "find a summer internship" will bring up many options.
 One example is the Clegg website which offers information on the internship process and a guide to finding a summer internship.
 This Forbes article (from 2015) lists their 10 best websites for finding internships.

 The National Science Foundation (NSF) funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project and works closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
-An REU Site may be at either a US or foreign location.
+A REU Site may be at either a US or foreign location.

-By using the web page, Search for an REU Site, to examine opportunities in the subject areas supported by various NSF units.
+Use the web page, Search for an REU Site, to examine opportunities in the subject areas supported by various NSF units.
 You can also search by keywords to identify sites in particular research areas or with certain features, such as a particular location.
 Students must contact the individual sites for information and application materials.
 NSF does not have application materials and does not select student participants.
 A contact person and contact information is listed for each site.

 Most REU application deadlines are in February.
 In many instances community college students are welcome to apply.
 If it does not say so specifically in the REU description, email the contact person and ask.
+If you are overwhelmed by the number of REU programs available, the site REU finder can filter the results so you just see the sites that accept community college students